-In this article, we’re taking a look at EVPN E-LINE/VPWS Layer 2 (L2) point-to-point services offered by Internet service providers.
+In this article, we take a closer look at EVPN E-LINE/VPWS (Virtual Private Wire Service).
+This is a Layer 2 (L2) point-to-point service that many Internet service providers (ISPs) deploy today.

 // Customer interface